2001 Buffalo Bills season: Week 16: at New York Jets

 Despite the struggles the Bills faced all season, they were able to play spoiler in a late-season game against the New York Jets, who were fighting for a playoff spot in the crowded AFC race.
 The game was played on a cold, windy day in New Jersey, but the lack of precipitation was notable for Buffalo fans as their city was being pelted by a raging snowstorm in the days leading up to the game.

 Late in the first half, the Bills got on the board with Larry Centers scoring on a 5-yard run with 19 seconds remaining in the half, giving them a 7–6 lead.
 In the third quarter, the Bills extended their lead with Alex Van Pelt finding Peerless Price for a 22-yard touchdown pass.
 At the two minute warning, the Jets were at the Bills' 35 yard line needing a touchdown to win down 14–9.
 However, Phil Hansen (playing in his second-to-last game before retirement) made a big play by tipping a Vinny Testaverde pass and intercepting it, ending the scoring threat.
+The bills also took advantage of a Craig Yeast fumble on a kickoff return.
 The Jets used their remaining timeouts to force a three-and-out before the Bills special teams threatened to give away yet another game, with Brian Moorman fumbling the snap on the ensuing punt and the Jets recovering at midfield with 47 seconds left.
 With one more chance, the Jets advanced to the Bills' 24 yard line when a baffling coaching decision decided the game.
 Rather than go for a touchdown with 13 seconds left, the Jets called for a short passing play over the middle of the field.
 Testaverde threw to Curtis Martin, who was tackled by Jay Foreman as the clock continued to run.
 The Jets were forced to run no huddle for a desperation pass and got a final snap off with less than a second remaining, but with few players on the field focused on the play anyway, Testaverde threw a pass intended for receiver Kevin Swayne that sailed over the end zone to end the game.

 Shawn Bryson had his second consecutive 100-yard game by running for 107 yards on 28 carries.